wp-plugins/portfolio-slideshow/readme.txt

 By default, the slideshow will use the large version of the image that WordPress generates when you upload an image.
 You can change this default in the Settings panel or on a per-slideshow basis.
 The image sizes available are  "thumbnail", "medium", "large", and "full".

 **The shortcode supports the following attributes:**

+To select a different page parent ID to select the images:

+[portfolio_slideshow id=xxx]

 Image size on a per-slideshow basis.
 Use the size attribute in the shortcode like this: